 Tawadina Lookout over the Ottawa River Valley.

-When I lived in Ottawa (several years ago!), we used to go canoeing and swimming at Meech Lake in Gatineau Park, but hadn’t done much hiking in the area.
-After my work trip last week, I decided to head out for a Gatineau Park hike after a wholehearted recommendation from a friend.
-I was pleasantly surprised to find a quiet trail on a sunny Friday afternoon.
+When I lived in Ottawa years ago, I spent time canoeing and swimming at Meech Lake, but hadn’t experienced much of Gatineau’s trail network.
+After a work trip and a tip from a friend, I laced up.
+It was surprising to find a quiet trail on this sunny Friday afternoon!

 This post includes affiliate links.
 If you make a purchase through one of the links, I may receive a percentage of the sale at no extra cost to you.